-Speaking of word-of-mouth… here’s a great idea that will have your studio name spreading light wildfire.
+Speaking of word-of-mouth… here’s a great idea that will have your studio name spreading like wildfire.

-3. Will multi-teacher mean multi-instrument?: If your dreams of opening a large music studio includes visions of trumpets, harps and cellos, start off with what you know.
+3. Will multi-teacher mean multi-instrument?: If your dreams of opening a large music studio include visions of trumpets, harps, and cellos, start off with what you know.
 Add another piano teacher first.
 This allows you to be involved in the growth of your studio while staying in your own wheelhouse.

 4. Are you willing to grow slow?: Before you jump in your car and sign a lease on the flashiest commercial space in town, brainstorm other ways of branching out first.
 Are there days or hours when you are not in your own piano studio?
 Could another teacher fill this time?
 Is there room for an addition of a studio on your own property or in your own home?
 Slow and steady growth is much easier to manage.

 5. Is the time right?: Starting a multi-teacher studio is a huge undertaking, and it’s important to take action when the timing is exactly right.
 Be realistic about your family plans, your possibilities of relocation, your financial stability, and your own teaching goals.
 I can promise that it will be a strain on all areas of your life, and you want a solid foundation to build upon.